-In this way, travelers can discover the authentic local flavors in dances such as Los Diabaves, a street show where a group of boys, dressed with devil masks, baila traditional music.
-Taking a tour of Avenida Bolívar, which is the main street of the city, will walk below 22 tree sculpturesWhose yellow branches are shines with hundreds of light bulbs day and night.
-There is also a giant portrait to the former Venezuelan president, Hugo Chávez, which resplines at a roundabout next to three of the trees.
-The Managua Lake promenade is an interesting place to explore, enjoy an aperitif, drink a drink and have the feeling of feeling very tall, as there is a miniature replica of the city.
+In this way, travelers can discover the authentic local flavors accompanied by dances such as Los Diablitos, a street show where a group of dancers, dressed in devil masks, dance to traditional music.
+Those who visit the Avenida Bolívar, the city's main street, will walk under 22 sculptures of trees, whose yellow and curly branches shine with hundreds of light bulbs day and night.
+There is also a giant portrait of the former Venezuelan president, Hugo Chávez, located at the roundabout next to the aforementioned trees.
+The promenade in front of Lake Managua is an alluring place to take a walk, have an aperitif, savor a cocktail, or just seize the opportunity to feel above the clouds with the miniature replica of the city.
 Visitors can stroll through the scaled-down version of the beautiful monuments of Managua.

 Take a stroll and wind up at the Roberto Huembes Mercado, a craft market next to the central bus station.
 There, travelers will find beautiful Nicaraguan hammocks, textiles, paintings, and leather goods.
 For those seeking a genuine python-skin bag will be able to find it here.